Ying Deng

 Meditation Teacher.
 ADHD Coach.
 Resonance Amplifier.

-If you’re curious about the kind of person you’d be working with, here’s a glimpse into the dimensions I move through:
+If you’re curious about the kind of person you’d be working with, here’s a glimpse into the dimensions I exist in:

-• Somatics: Zumba is the only cardio I can do without being bored to death.
-I dance to feel viscerally alive (currently learning salsa), and I love people by feeding them.
+- Somatics: Zumba is the only cardio I can do without being bored to death.
+I dance to feel viscerally alive, and I show love to people by feeding them.

-• Narrative: I reexamine, reconstruct, and reimagine my self-story often.
+- Narrative: I reexamine, reconstruct, and reimagine myself often.
 I use narrative as fuel for change and execution.
-For me, identity isn’t static—it’s a continuous unfolding.
+For me, identity isn’t static; it’s a continuous unfolding.

 Meditation Teacher

 An early existential crisis first led me to explore meditation.
-I’ve practiced fairly regularly for over 7 years (on and off for much longer—ADHD life, of course), and completed a two-year training to become a certified meditation teacher trained by Jack Kornfield and Tara Brach.
+I’ve practiced meditation fairly regularly for over a decade, led program operations at Jack Kornfield and Tara Brach’s mindfulness startup, and completed a two-year training program to become a certified meditation teacher trained by Jack Kornfield and Tara Brach.
 For me, mindfulness isn’t just a practice—it’s a way of life.

 ADHD Coach